 When is morning sickness classed as something more serious?

-You could be suffering from hyperemesis gravidarum, which can lead you to become severely dehydrated.
+You could be suffering from a pregnancy condition, known as hyperemesis gravidarum (HG).
+This is a very severe form of pregnancy sickness, which can result in complications in your pregnancy, and can lead you to become severely dehydrated.

-If you can’t keep any fluids down, you are losing weight, and if you have fainted or felt dizzy, call your doctor.
+Call your doctor or midwife if you can’t keep any fluids down, if you’re losing weight, or if you have fainted or felt dizzy.

 Find out more in our article When Is Morning Sickness Classed As Hyperemesis Gravidarum?